 Finally, this shows the other way that the field frequencies appear.
-Using the ansatz $\mathcal{E}_{1}(z)=\mathcal{E}_{1}(0)e^{\lambda z}$ and $\mathcal{E}_{2}(z)=\mathcal{E}_{2}(0)e^{\lambda z}$, these equations can be solved, which results in two possible eigenvalues for $\lambda$.
+Using the ansatz $\mathcal{E}(z)=\mathcal{E}(0)e^{\lambda z}$, these equations can be solved, which results in two possible eigenvalues for $\lambda$.
 We are interested in the complex index seen by $\mathbf{E_1}$, which is related to an eigenvalue by $n=c\lambda/\nu_1$.
 The eigenvalues do not depend on the amplitudes and phases of either probe field, but the amplitudes and phases determine which eigenvalue and therefore which index value will be obtained.
 The corresponding eigenvectors give the initial amplitudes and phases of the probe fields that are required to obtain each eigenvalue.
 Any initial set-up for $\mathcal{E}_1$ and $\mathcal{E}_2$ is a combination of the two eigenvectors for that $\nu_2/\nu_1$.
 The part of $\mathcal{E}_1$ that projects onto one eigenvector experiences the index from the corresponding eigenvalue.

 The results show that the two possible indices for $\mathbf{E_1}$ are affected by the frequency of the other probe field, $\mathbf{E_2}$.
-This means that for the four-level system, there is new effect which can be considered in order to obtain a desired refractive index.
-An example is shown in \fig{4 level plot re}, which shows the real parts of the possible indices for $\mathbf{E_1}$, which represent the amount of refraction experienced by the field.
+This means that for the four-level system, there is a new effect which can be considered in order to obtain a desired refractive index.
+An example is shown in \fig{4_level_index_plot_re}, which shows the real parts of the possible indices for $\mathbf{E_1}$, which represent the amount of refraction experienced by the field.
 For $n_1$, the real part of the index shows some enhancement for $\nu_2/\nu_1<.5$ and for $\nu_2/\nu_1>1.6$.
 Incidentally, as shown in \fig{4_level_index_plot_im}, the absorption increases for smaller values of $\nu_2/\nu_1$, but decreases as $nu_2/\nu_1$ increases, suggesting that there may be a useful regime with an enhanced index and low absorption where $\nu_2/\nu_1$ increases beyond $1.6$.